enghwa/ecommerce-shopfront-on-aws/4_TestingFailover/README.md

 Since your DNS records are configured to use this health check, Route53 should automatically use this information to point your application to the second region (Singapore).

-You can validate this failover scenario when you visit `https://api-ir.arc30901.multi-region.xyz/books` with `Interanl Server Error`.
+You can validate this failover scenario when you visit `https://api-ir.arc30901.multi-region.xyz/books` with `{"message":"Forbidden"}` error.
 However, you will get the book list when you visit `https://api.arc30901.multi-region.xyz/books` as the Singapore region API is working properly (same as `https://api-sg.arc30901.multi-region.xyz/books`.

 The web application UI should also continue to function and you should still be able to view and order books.